March 30, 2026

 INDUSTRIAL FERMENTATION OF BACTERIAL STRAINS

-Probiotics are now indispensable across several fields:
+Probiotics are now essential in several fields:

 The Key Stages of Industrial Probiotic Manufacturing

-1. Strain Selection and Preparation
+1. Strain purification and storage

-2. Culture Media Preparation
+2. Culture medium preparation

-3. Fermentation in a Bioreactor
+3. Fermentation in a bioreactor

-4. Separation and Concentration
+4. Concentration

-6. Blending and Homogenization
+6. Mixing and homogenization

-7. Formulation and Packaging
+7. Formulation and packaging

 8. Distribution

-1. Strain Selection and Preparation
+1. Strain selection and preparation

 R&D Center in Noyant, France

-2. Culture Media Preparation
+2. Culture medium preparation

 Culture Media Preparation Room in Noyant, France